neurodatascience/tractoflow_UKBB/README.md

 On beluga the UKBiobank dataset is stored in squashfs files and are accessed by *overlay* mounting them within a singularity container, see [NeuroHub documentation](https://github.com/neurohub/neurohub_documentation/wiki/5.2.Accessing-Data#singularity-image).
 The Tractoflow pipeline requires [Nextflow](https://www.nextflow.io) to manage the pipeline.
 In the default configuration Tractoflow runs within a singularity container that is launched by nextflow.
 This was impossible to run with the UKBB squashed dataset.
 Nextflow would not pass the `--overlay` directives down to the singularity instance.
 My solution is to invert the relationship: I run a Tractoflow singularity container that includes Nextflow within it.
 In this way I can overlay the squashfs files onto the container instance, define a Tractoflow friendly BIDS compliant directory at the root, and then run the Tractoflow pipeline on that.

 #### DWI Correction
-(*Etienne, could you please make this make some sense?
-Thanks!*)
-Initially I was not able to get a complete run of Tractoflow on the UKBB BIDS dataset.
-It failed, according to Arnaud, because tractoflow is not ready yet for a full AP/PA dwi correction and ends up with conflicts.
+Initially, We were not able to get a complete run of Tractoflow on the UKBB BIDS dataset.
+(TOPUP correction did not work) According to Arnaud, "because tractoflow is not ready yet for a full AP/PA dwi correction and ends up with conflicts".
 He suggested that I do the following:

 Choose which direction (AP or PA) will be the "main" direction.
 1. use `scil_extract_b0.py` that's included in the Tractoflow singularity container to extract the file called `fmap/sub-*_epi.nii.gz`.
 2. Remove the "old", `PA` direction files from `/dwi`
 3. Create a json file for this new file with the `IntendedFor` key pointing to the subject's `/dwi`

+### Topup fix
+However, we realized that there is "Full AP" and the PA is only 6 volumes (3 b0s, and the pure x y z direction).
+So we used a script "scil_extract_b0.py" to extract and average the 3 b0s from the PA image.
+And we modified the associated jsonfile according to Tractoflow requirement.

 Squashfs files are by design read-only, so to make this work I created the symlink tree `/scratch/atrefo/sherbrooke/symtree`, illustrated below, and performed those operations into that tree using the `tf_ukbb_bids_prep.sh` script.